Jack Sellers: Racing career

-Sellers made his K&N Pro Series West debut in 1985 when the series was still known as NASCAR Winston West Grand National Division.
+Sellers made his Winston Series West debut in 1985.
 He made his first start at Sonoma, driving a self-owned Oldsmobile.
 During his Rookie year Sellers raced part-time in the West Series.
 Sellers was sponsored by Coca-Cola as his family owned the Coca-Cola bottling plant in Sacramento.
 Sellers started racing full-time in 1987, qualifying for six of the eight races that season.
 He also scored his first top-ten finish, when he finished seventh at the Spokane Grand Prix Course.
 Sellers finished tenth in the point standings that season.
-In 1989 Sellers scored three top-ten finishes and finished seventh in the point standings.
-In 1990 Sellers led eight laps at Tri-City Raceway.
+In 1989, Sellers scored three top-ten finishes and finished seventh in the point standings.
+In 1990, Sellers led eight laps at Tri-City Raceway.
 It would be first and the only time in his career that he was the race leader.
 1993 would turn out to be the best season of Sellers' career.
 He finished in the top-ten six times and finished fifth in the point standings.